siemens/LightweightCmpRa/doc/config/README.md

 #### The `NestedEndpointContext` object

-The **`NestedEndpointContext` object** provides values that determine if and how to unwrap incoming and to wrap outgoing nested messages.
+The **`NestedEndpointContext` object** provides values that determine if and how to unwrap incoming nested messages and how to nest outgoing messages.
 It should contain all needed key/value pairs described below in any order:

 | mandatory/optional|default | key | value type| value description|